ozdenizdolu/natureofcodejourney/README.md

 ## Repo structure

-Each folder contains a single example that can be executed from the `.pde` file with the same name as the folder.
+Each folder contains a single example that can be executed from the `FOLDERNAME.pde` file using Processing.

-Each folder also contains a README.md that shows an animation of the output of the code.
+To see what an example produces, just click on the folder.
+Every folder contains a README.md that shows an animation of the output of the code.

 ## Examples
 ### RandomWalkingConnectome